segmentio/Analytics.NET/README.md

 in your system.
 Note: it can be null if the user is not logged in.
 By explicitly identifying a user, you tie all of their actions to their identity.
 This makes it possible for you to run things like segment-based email campaigns.

-**traits** (object) is a dictionary with keys like “Subscription Plan” or “Favorite Genre”.
+**traits** (Segmentio.Model.Traits) is a dictionary with keys like “Subscription Plan” or “Favorite Genre”.
 You can segment your users by any trait you record.
 Once you record a trait, no need to send it again, so the traits argument is optional.

 #### Track an Action